Add Your Business/Event

 Sydney has exceptional beaches, many of which are among the ‘gayest’ Australia has to offer.
 The famous Bondi Beach has a large gay concentration in the north end.
 Obelisk Beach is a favourite of the gay and lesbian sun-lovers.
 It is a secluded beach on the north side of the Harbour, near affluent Mosman.

 Sydney Kingsford Smith International Airport (SYD) is Australia’s busiest airport and the main gateway to Australia.

-Sydney Airport is 9 km from the city center.
+Sydney Airport is 9 km from the city centre.
 Transfer options include suburban train, local bus, shuttle bus, taxi or car rental.